vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 [PR #20728](https://github.com/vitessio/vitess/pull/20728) fixes this by counting how many other candidates strictly dominate each candidate's history.
 A candidate cannot rank ahead of a tablet that dominates it.
 Existing preferences, such as promotion rules, then break ties

+Using the same example sets:

+- A has `{1, 2, 3, 4}` and is dominated by `0` candidates
+- B has `{1, 2, 3}` and is dominated by `1` candidate: A
+- C has `{1, 2, 5}` and is dominated by `0` candidates

+Sorting by this count puts A and C ahead of B. Existing preferences decide whether A or C comes first, but B can never move ahead of A

 ERS and `PlannedReparentShard` share this sorter, so both benefit from the fix.
 This makes the ordering consistent; it does not tell us which of 2 x divergent histories should survive.
 That is a separate problem

 ## Strict recovery from split brain with MySQL GTIDs